Jamie Andrew: After amputation

 Amputation of all four limbs was necessary to save Andrew's life from septic shock.
 After he recovered from the surgery, he spent several months in rehabilitation.
 After his first walk (with no hands or feet) up Blackford Hill Andrew took part in skiing, snowboarding, paragliding, orienteering, running, hill walking, caving, rock climbing and mountaineering.
-He has walked up Ben Nevis, raising £15,000 for charity in the process, run the London Marathon in 2001 raising £22,000 for charity, made many ascents of 4,000 m peaks in the Alps and climbed Kilimanjaro with three other disabled mountaineers raising £5,000 for charity.
-In 2007 he partnered with another quadruple amputee Olivia Giles to created a charity named 500 Miles named after the song.
+He has walked up Ben Nevis, raising £15,000 for charity in the process, run the London Marathon in 2001 raising £22,000 for charity, made many ascents of 4,000 m peaks in the Alps and climbed Kilimanjaro with three other disabled mountaineers, raising £5,000 for charity.
+In 2007 he partnered with another quadruple amputee, Olivia Giles, to create the charity 500 Miles (named after the song).
 They were given permission to use the name by The Proclaimers.
 The charity was launched to fund prosthetic care abroad.

 In 2012 Andrew climbed the Olympic Stadium of the London 2012 games as part of Channel 4's "Meet the Superhumans" campaign to launch the Paralympic Games.

-Andrew gives talks throughout the UK and in 2004 published the book Life and Limb which tells his story.
+Andrew gives talks throughout the UK and in 2004 published the book Life and Limb, which tells his story.
 According to Andrew his challenge for the future is his young daughter and twins.
 In April 2014 he was a guest on the BBC Radio 4 programme Midweek.
 Seven Summits with boparfet.

 On 4 August 2016, Andrew climbed to the top of the 4478 m Matterhorn in Zermatt, accompanied by two local mountaineers.